Contact US +1 (647) 643-5426

 20 May, 2025

-Buying a condo in Ontario isn't just about square footage and location, it's also about what’s buried in the paperwork.
-One of the most important documents in the entire process is the ‘status certificate’.
+Buying a condo in Ontario isn't just about square footage and location; it's also about what’s buried in the paperwork.
+One of the most important documents in the entire process is the status certificate.
 It may not sound exciting, but skipping over it or misunderstanding what it says can lead to unexpected costs, legal headaches, and buyer’s remorse.

 Think of the status certificate as a health checkup for the condo and the condo corporation.
 It tells you if the building is financially stable, if there are hidden liabilities, and whether any big repair bills or legal disputes might come knocking after you move in.